NalinGupta0/Portfolio/README.md

 # Portfolio
-This is a potfolio website for the project
+This is a potfolio website for the project DSC